Gen-lang/Gen/README.md

 **WARNING!!
 THIS LANGUAGE IS IN DEVELOPMENT.
 ANYTHING CAN CHANGE AT ANY MOMENT.**

-Gen is a (hopefully) general-purpose programming language.
+Gen is supposed to be a general-purpose programming language.

 ### TODO List
  - [x] Basic arithmetic